 In May 2013, the US froze MT.GOX accounts and they discovered that MT.GOX was not registered by the Ministry of Finance as a currency exchanger.

-In early December 2013, the People’s Bank of China announced that it prohibits the use Bitcoin.
-The price of Bitcoin fell to $600, but then recovered to $900-1000.
+In early December 2013, the People’s Bank of China announced that it prohibits the use of Bitcoin.
+The price of Bitcoin fell to $600 but then recovered to $900-1000.

 From 2016 to 2018, Bitcoin became very popular and it is now used in many countries and many people love it.
-With Bitcoin, you can pay for different kind of goods and services in many places, including Thailand!
-In Bangkok, it is possible to find a Bitcoin ATM in the Nonthaburi area, Ko Kret Island or in the center of the city—Rama 9 RCA.
+With Bitcoin, you can pay for different kinds of goods and services in many places, including Thailand!
+In Bangkok, it is possible to find a Bitcoin ATM in the Nonthaburi area, Ko Kret Island, or in the center of the city—Rama 9 RCA.
 Some of the cafes and restaurants in the Asok and Sukhumvit area of Bangkok accepts Bitcoin as payment.
-Also Bitcoin or other cryptocurrencies can be when buying or selling on Thai online exchange sites, for example BX IN TH.
+Also, Bitcoin or other cryptocurrencies can be when buying or selling on Thai online exchange sites, for example, BX IN TH.

 In December 2017, the maximum cost of Bitcoin reached 1$8,738 – $612 000 Thai baht.

 In January 2018, the price of Bitcoin went down to $17 109 dollars – 559 500 Thai baht.
 After that, the price fell even more but sometimes the price does go up.

 On the 7th of November, 2018, the price of Bitcoin was approximately $6541 – 214000 Thai baht.